 (4) Meetings.
-Meets monthly.
+September, October, November, February, and March.

 (b) Division Curriculum Committee.

 (1) Membership.
 Membership will be no fewer than five faculty members of each division, selected by the faculty of that division and representative of the major disciplines within that division, but may be larger when number and variety of disciplines necessitate.
 Health Sciences Program Director may serve on this committee.